eduardobaitello/kubelogs/README.md

 Kubelogs is a bash script that uses your current `kubectl context` to navigate through namespaces, pods and containers, saving their logs to a local text file.

 ## Usage
 Just use `kubelogs` and navigate through the options to choose your container.
-Once select, type the output local directory to save the `.log` text file.
+Once selected, type the output local directory to save the `.log` text file.
-The output file will be created with the name `POD_CONTAINER_TIMESTAMP.log` .
+The output file will be created with the name `POD_CONTAINER_TIMESTAMP.log`

 ### Example